LennardZuendorf/project_quaestioWIP/README.md

 # quaestio project
 The quaestio project is an single page webapp/online game created with react.js and typescript.
-It's basically a cardgame about depp questions.
+It's basically a cardgame about deep questions.

 ## tech stack